Mbappe has quickly risen to soccer stardom after making his debut for Monaco as a fresh-faced teenager in 2015.

 Unsurprisingly, his pivotal role in Monaco's title-winning season did not go unnoticed, as he would then win his first UNFP Ligue 1 Young Player of the Year award.

-Golden Boy award & guiding France to U-19 Euro success
+Golden Boy award and guiding France to U-19 Euro success

 Spectacular performances at club level were then replicated by the forward on the international stage, albeit initially at Under-19 level.